taikoxyz/docs/src/content/docs/resources/faqs.md

 ## Where can I find the deployed contract addresses?

-See [deployed contracts](/network-reference/addresses) for a list of deployed contract addresses.
+See <a href="/network-reference/addresses" target="_blank" rel="noopener noreferrer">deployed contracts</a> for a list of deployed contract addresses.

 ## I ran a node during a previous testnet do I need to do anything different?